 9. Realize there are multiple ways to learn

-Accommodate the different ways in which people take in new information, from watching videos, to reading short narratives, to taking part in hands-on trainings.
+Accommodate the different ways in which people take in new information, from watching videos, to reading short narratives, to taking part in hands-on training.
 Ensure everyone has a solid start on using their new tools so they can fully embrace new ways of working without barriers.

 10. Be nimble and patient